swiftlang/swift-evolution/proposals/NNNN-add-customdebugdescription-conformance-to-anykeypath.md

 ## Source compatibility

-Programs that extend `AnyKeyPath` to implmenent `CustomDebugStringConvertible` themselves will no longer compile.
+Programs that extend `AnyKeyPath` to implement `CustomDebugStringConvertible` themselves will no longer compile.

 Calling `print` on a KeyPath will of course produce different results.